Eastbourne – St Mary, Church Street

 12. (North chapel) M Lawrence, 2003 (DSGW 2003).
 This is in what might be termed a simplified pre-Raphaelite idiom.

 Graffiti: (On the arcades of nave and chancel).
-There are numerous fish on the latter (for more detail see 1).
+There are numerous fish on the latter, no doubt recalling the prosperity that fishing brought to the community (for more detail see 1).
 The rest are mostly geometrical.

-(image) 2.
-(South aisle) Henry Lushington (d1763), attributed to Sir R Taylor (BE(E) ibid), contained in a gothick recess.
+2. (South aisle) Henry Lushington (d1763), attributed to Sir R Taylor (BE(E) ibid), contained in a gothick recess.
 The workmanship is of some skill with a bust with a turning head and artfully swirling drapery.
 The son of the then vicar, he survived the Black Hole of Calcutta but died in India.
-Originally the monument was in the Easter sepulchre, which was largely destroyed as a consequence.
+Originally the monument was in the Easter sepulchre, which was largely destroyed when it was installed.
 It was moved to the north chancel aisle in 1851 and again, by L W Ridge, in 1908 (2 p273).
 Llewellyn (p110) suggests that changes were introduced during the various moves; this is likely, though they probably do not include the recess as he suggests.

 3. (North aisle) Mary Lushington (1775?) by J Morris (Roscoe p854).
 The nearby monument to Mary Ann Willard (d1812, but dated by Llewellyn to the 1770s (p112)) is very similar and he attributes it to Morris also.